 EATING, EMOTIONS, OBSERVATIONS & AWARENESS

-Part of Katie’s nutrition plan—and the most powerful piece of the whole process, was recording my feelings and observations after I finished every meal for the initial two weeks.
+Part of the nutrition plan—and the most powerful piece of the whole process, was recording my feelings and observations after I finished every meal for the initial two weeks.
 What I discovered is that journaling quickly made me aware of my emotions AND how they tie into the foods I ate or wanted to eat (which typically were foods NOT on my meal plan…sweets, comfort foods, alcohol, etc.).
-When I shared my feelings and observations back to Katie, she helped me sort through my emotions.
+When I shared my feelings and observations back to my coach, she helped me sort through my emotions.
 It has been a very powerful collaboration.
 She has helped me connect my mind to my body.

 One of the most poignant moments in this journey was when I realized and acknowledged that I am no longer an endurance athlete.
-My relationship with food and exercise (pre-Katie) had been molded and formed in my glorious triathlon days when I ate often and what I wanted because as an endurance athlete you could do that.
+My relationship with food and exercise had been molded and formed in my glorious triathlon days when I ate often and what I wanted because as an endurance athlete you could do that.
 There was always a long run or a long bike ride on the week’s schedule…so in my mind I’d just burn it off.
 THIS.
 This relationship with food; this awareness was an ‘a-ha’ moment in my journey.

 Now I’m working smarter!
 I realized that when I have control of my food choices—like I do now, I don’t feel obligated to work my butt off the next day.
 (To be clear, I have never thought of exercise as punishment.
 I love to move and challenge my body; it fills me with energy and empowers me).
 But at this moment I understood I subconsciously ate as if I were working out 10-15 hours a week.
 This recognition/awareness has brought me so much peace.
 I have let go of my identity as an endurance athlete, and as a result, let go of the mindset that I have to go run and bike long and hard because I overate the day before.
 I’m at peace with myself; it’s a liberating feeling.
 Nowadays I am smarter about my workouts and my food choices—and I don’t force my body to run if it’s not feeling it.
 To my amazement, it’s honestly less effort to maintain my new ‘comfort zone’ weight (126-127) than my old ‘comfort zone’ weight (131-132).
 That is priceless!
 Like any old habit though, I have found it slips back into play from time to time.
 Now I’m much more aware of my actions and can adapt more quickly to get nutrition back on track.

-As Katie shared, “The art is in the recognition.
+“The art is in the recognition.
 Allowing more sweets may feel like a trip-up, but it is not.
 It just IS.
 And now you are hearing the conversation—knowing and naming the feeling, acknowledging the behavior, and course correcting.
 To me, it’s like taking a minor detour and welcoming the reroute—whereas without conscious awareness, we plow forward through each day without a GPS at all.
 It is a dance between the body and mind, and the mind is intensely convincing.
 I guess my point is that it is less about reaching a state of perfection—never eating more than the body needs/always eating exactly what it requires—and more about being aware.
 Almost every single person we know has probably eaten into the “too full” zone at least once this week!
 So again, gentleness, gratitude for seeing clearly, even if it’s a few moments or even days later.”

 This sums up the whole process for me.
 Be aware.
 Allow yourself what your body asks for.
 Have gratitude.
 Live in the moment.
 Be at peace with yourself.
 Enjoy the ride.